User Radar

 See user profiles that are enriched with on-chain and off-chain data, enabling precise retargeting and deeper wallet insights

-User Radar shows all user profiles that have visited your platform and either (a) their wallet is known by Addressable or (b) they connected to your platform.
+User Radar shows all known-wallet users that have visited your platform and either (a) their wallet is known by Addressable or (b) they connected to your platform.
 User Radar enables precise retargeting and re-engagement of your most valuable users.

 Each user profile is enriched by Addressable with both off-chain data captured from your platform (such as country, language, and campaign details) and on-chain data (including top holdings, blockchain type, and wallet age), providing deeper insight into wallet behaviors and characteristics across multiple channels.